Constipation and your prostate

 The prostate gland is usually a very effective filter, managing to protect semen from substances which could potentially damage them.
 However, when an excessive amount of toxins is entering from the bowel, the prostate is put under too much stress, and it struggles to keep these toxins at bay.
 An accumulation of toxins in the gland is like a poison, and the gland can quickly become inflamed and painful.

-Additionally, if the bowel becomes packed with stool, this can put pressure on the prostate gland and result in typical obstructive symptoms of BPH (Benign Hypertension Hyperplasia), including weaker urine flow and dribbling at the end of urination.
+Additionally, if the bowel becomes packed with stool, this can put pressure on the prostate gland and result in typical obstructive symptoms of BPH (Benign Prostatic Hyperplasia), including weaker urine flow and dribbling at the end of urination.
 It can also make it difficult to fully empty the bladder.

 What can I do to reduce constipation?

 Alleviating your constipation may just be the answer to improving your prostate health, by reducing the pressure on your prostate, and eliminating toxins from your body.
 Usually symptoms of constipation can be reduced by improving your diet.